-Benefiting from the DRIVER Test-bed components, a series of four Trials will be oranised to operationalise and test Crisis Management solutions.
-These trials and their scenarios will be based on the updated Crisis Management gaps and practitioner needs, whose main ones identified so far relate to: (1) Cross-Border Tasking and Resource Management, (2) High Level Coordination, (3) Volunteer Management and (4) Situation Assessment and Logistics.
+Benefiting from the DRIVER Test-bed components, a series of four Trials have been organised to operationalise and test Crisis Management solutions.
+These trials and their scenarios are based on the updated Crisis Management gaps and practitioner needs, whose main ones identified so far relate to: (1) Cross-Border Tasking and Resource Management, (2) High Level Coordination, (3) Volunteer Management and (4) Situation Assessment and Logistics.

-All results from the trials will be stored and made available in the Portfolio of Solutions.
-Towards the end of the project, a Final Demonstration will showcase the selected solutions and demonstrate the added value, when the European-level is brought into operation.
-The final demo will explicitly address the added value the EC/ERCC can bring into play in the particular crisis scenarios addressing these needs.
+All results from the trials are stored and made available in the Portfolio of Solutions.
+Towards the end of the project, a Final Demonstration should showcase the selected solutions and demonstrate the added value, when the European-level is brought into operation.
+The final demo is explicitly addressing the added value the EC/ERCC can bring into play in the particular crisis scenarios addressing these needs.

-Trial Austria will be organised by the Austrian Red Cross (ARC) together with the Austrian Institute of Technology (AIT) in Eisenerz, Austria from 12-14th September 2019.
-Trial Austria is designed in close synergy with the European Civil Protection Exercise IRONORE2019 which is running from 12 September 2019 to 15 September 2019 in Eisenerz, Austria.
+Trial Austria was organised by the Austrian Red Cross (ARC) together with the Austrian Institute of Technology (AIT) in Eisenerz, Austria from 12-14th September 2019.
+Trial Austria was designed in close synergy with the European Civil Protection Exercise IRONORE2019 which was running from 12 September 2019 to 15 September 2019 in Eisenerz, Austria.

-The Final Demonstration will be organised by SRC and hosted at JRC premises.
+The Final Demonstration is currently being organised by SRC and hosted at SRH and SGSP premises.
 The Final Conference will be held from 18 – 20 February 2020 in Brussels.
 More infomation will be published soon.